Available in real-time and big data analytics.

 - The Geodesic method creates a shape-preserving geodesic buffer regardless of the input coordinate system.

 - The shape-preserving geodesic buffer densifies the input features prior to creating the output geodesic buffers to create buffers that more closely represent the input features' shape.
 If concerned about the shape of the buffers and how closely their shape matches the original input features, it is recommended that you investigate using this option, particularly when your input data is in a geographic coordinate system.
-In some cases, this may take more time than the geodesic buffer created using the Planar option, but the result is a buffer that more accurately matches the shape of the input feature.
+In some cases, this can take more time than the geodesic buffer created using the Planar option, but the result is a buffer that more accurately matches the shape of the input feature.

 - Geodesic buffers account for the actual shape of the earth (an ellipsoid, or more properly, a geoid).
 Distances are calculated between two points on a curved surface (the geoid) as opposed to two points on a flat surface (the Cartesian plane).
-Always consider creating geodesic buffers in the following circumstances:
+Consider creating geodesic buffers in the following circumstances:

-- Planar—Euclidean buffers will be generated.
+- Planar—Euclidean buffers are generated.

 Note: